johnthwong/johnthwong.github.io/index.md

 I co-authored a short piece, published with Progressive Policy Institute, highlighting the *most* insidious part of the 45th's agenda for a potential second term: Schedule F.

 ### [Can a Coherent Free Speech Regime Allow Incitement?](https://philpapers.org/rec/WONCRM)
 My political philosophy thesis where I do conceptual analysis on legal rights.
 Received an A+.
-It has been downloaded over 200 times as of August 2024!
+As of August 2024, it has been downloaded over 200 times(!), placing it in the top decile of all political philosophy papers.